WWE News: CM Punk Reveals Terms For Return

 — Chicago Intl.
 Film Festival (@chifilmfest) October 16, 2019

-As The Inquisitr recently reported, he recently tried out for an analyst position on FOX’s WWE Backstage panel show, which would involve him talking about the product without having to answer to company executives.
-The show is owned and produced by FOX, meaning that WWE has no control over it.
+As The Inquisitr recently reported, Punk recently tried out for an analyst position on Fox’s WWE Backstage panel show, which would involve him talking about the product without having to answer to company executives.
+The show is owned and produced by Fox, meaning that WWE has no control over it.

-At the same time, Punk might not be the best man for the job as he’s not up to speed with the current WWE product.
+At the same time, Punk might not be the best man for the job, as he’s not up to speed with the current WWE product.
 Earlier this week, he revealed that he doesn’t watch any wrestling these days, but he is happy to see All Elite Wrestling find success since bursting onto the scene earlier this year.

 He also starred in this year’s remake of David Cronenberg’s horror classic Rabid.
-The new version of the movie was directed by the Soska Sisters, whose previous efforts actually include two movies for WWE Films.
+The new version of the movie was directed by the Soska Sisters, whose previous efforts actually include two movies for WWE Studios.

-The former World Champion has found success outside of wrestling, so it will take something special to coax him into a return.
+The former WWE Champion has found success outside of wrestling, so it will take something special to coax him into a return.

 Delivered To Your INBOX